Transforming Translation Data Into Business Analytics: An Overview

 - Project managers who deliver on schedule, handle more volume, or deliver the most profitable projects.

 You could go a step forward and conduct an analysis of your clients to shortlist the ones with the biggest volumes; the number of interpretation/translation/certified translation jobs per language combination; the rating submitted by the clients per project or per manager; the number of projects successfully delivered for each client; or the number of reworks.

 When it comes to language data, you could focus on the leveraging rates, i.e the pre-translation rates, the volumes and the quality of text pre-translated either with machine translation or in context with translation memories, and so on.

 To be honest, businesses have been looking at data for forever.
 Before the internet, log books and customer accounts containing very important data points were maintained manually.
 Companies using this data were limited in their analysis simply because technology wasn’t up to speed.

 Nowadays, there are many BA tools available on the market, some are even available for free and Excel-based.
 But, as a translation department/agency, make sure that these tools can be integrated in your translation management platform; better still, your translation management platform should already offer business analytics and business report functionalities.

 The flexibility of your translation management system is, as always, key.
 The above-mentioned analytics are only suggestions to help you get started.
 Once you’ve scrutinized your core business and processes, and after you’ve allocated the necessary resources, you’ll want to develop your own analytics to create your business knowledge library, measure your business performance, collect strategic insights and make your own predictions.

-Stay tuned for our upcoming post, where we’ll discuss how to turn your business analytics into key performance indicators to track your medium and long-term business goals, read this brief intro on KPIs for the translation business.
+If you want to learn more about turning your business analytics into key performance indicators to track your medium and long-term business goals, read this brief intro on KPIs for the translation business.